 This brings us to an important point.
 Are your marketing leaders having trouble articulating your digital marketing strategy in a simple, clear, and memorable way?
 With all the work you put in, it’s important to effectively communicate your digital marketing strategy and plan.

 Describing digital marketing in plain English

 Can you verbalize all of the data in plain English so your mom or dad can understand it?
-If are you having trouble describing how marketing provides value using common metrics such as ROI, customer lifetime value (CLV), and net promoter score (NPS), it’s time to rethink your how you communicate.
+If you have trouble describing how marketing provides value using common metrics such as ROI, customer lifetime value (CLV), and net promoter score (NPS), it’s time to rethink your how you communicate.
 A successful digital marketing strategy is simple and effective.

 Clearly and concisely communicating a digital marketing strategy and plan is just as important as creating it.

 Let’s face it, everyone thinks they are a marketing expert.
 Everyone knows what the marketing department should be doing.
 But do they truly understand what marketing is and how it helps your company?
-If marketing doesn’t communicate this well, marketing runs the risk of not delivering on company’s goals.
+If marketing doesn’t communicate this well, marketing runs the risk of not delivering on the company’s goals.
 It can slow down progress, create an inability to profitably deliver on the value proposition, and stunt the growth of the business.

 With more CMOs being elevated to chief executive officer (CEO) roles, it’s a critical time where marketing needs to get buy-in from all lines of business.
 It’s important to smoothly transition from plan to execution.
 Marketing should lead the business toward growth.
 If you can’t explain the value of marketing in simple terms, it’s probably too complicated.